cs1302uga/cs1302-tutorials/web/json.rst

        + "}                   ";
    System.out.println(jsonString);

-Here is the output for that example:
+Here is the output for that example -- once printed, the JSON-formatted string looks really nice:

 .. code-block:: json